All about Hawaiian lau lau – how to make and eat this traditional Hawaiian delicacy

 Vegan lau lau

-Instead of pork and fish you can substitute kalo bulb (taro), sweet potato and Ulu (breadfruit) and wrapped in the same lu’au leaf and ti leaf and steamed the same fashion.
+If your not into pork lau lau or a fish lau lau, then there is a vegan version of lau lau.
+Instead of pork and fish you can substitute kalo bulb (taro), sweet potato and Ulu (breadfruit) and wrapped in the same lu’au leaf and ti leaf and steamed the same fashion into melt in your mouth perfection.

-Check out this easy-to-follow recipe ingredients list below
+Check out this easy-to-follow lau lau Hawaiian lau lau recipe ingredients list below

 In this recipe below large collard green leaves are used as a subsitute for the Taro Lua’au leaves and apparently it also tastes great.